-Getting the proper and adequate amounts of essential amino acids from protein and glycogen from carbohydrates is crucial for post-wod nutrition, in order to replenish and initiate the repair process to optimize your training.
+Getting the proper and adequate amounts of essential amino acids from protein and glycogen from carbohydrates is crucial for post-workout nutrition, in order to replenish and initiate the repair process to optimize your training.

 CARBOHYDRATE RICH FRUIT

-Nutrient Timing: When Should I Eat?
+Nutrient Timing: When Should I Eat Post-Workout?

 Well, that depends.
 For years the general consensus was that you needed to eat within 45 minutes or within your anabolic window following your workout to maximize nutrient uptake and recovery.
 Which is true, in a fasted state.

 If you’re training in an overnight fasted state, (yes, in the morning) then your body undergoes a significant increase in muscle mass breakdown due to the amino acid deficit.
 Providing your body with adequate glycogen and essential amino acid stores, immediately following your workout, especially in the fasted state provides the fuel you need for optimal muscle growth and recovery.
-Insert, protein shake.
+Insert, protein and carbohydrate shake.

-We Recommend our Lemon-Lime BCAA 2:1:1 since it contains Electrolytes for intra workout hydration and L-Glutamine for faster muscle recovery.
+We recommend our Lemon-Lime BCAA 2:1:1 since it contains Electrolytes for intra workout hydration and L-Glutamine for faster muscle recovery.